tsedio/tsed-vitepress-theme/docs/docs/middlewares.md

 export class Server {}
 ```

-The middlewares added through `middlewares` options will always be registered after the middleware instances registered through the hook methods!
+The middlewares added through `middlewares` options will always be registered after the middlewares registered through the hook methods!

 ::: warn
 Only Express/Koa middlewares can be added on `$beforeInit`, `$onInit` and `$afterInit` hooks.